 Is there a way to test if the server’s load is the issue?

 Yes.
 Compare performance by testing a nearby server in a different city or country and note changes in latency and stability.
 If one server consistently underperforms, it’s usually the load factor.
-Best vpn for edgerouter

 Do VPNs improve or harm gaming latency?

 A well-placed VPN server can reduce lag in some scenarios like bypassing regional routing inefficiencies but can add latency in others.
 For best results, test with a target server that prioritizes gaming or streaming if available.
+One click vpn server setup guide: how to deploy a secure, fast, and scalable VPN on demand 2026

 Resources un clickable text, plain text for easy reference